Nonos122/Sec-plus-study/README.md

 ## About

 This repo is a personal study project — a way to reinforce Security+ material while getting more comfortable with Git and GitHub.

+## Just took the exam
+- after two mouths of using these resources finally got the cert and everything here helped me greatly!!